︎ Sheffield, UK

 A visual record of an illegal expedition into the Chernobyl Exclusion Zone, Ukraine.

-I joined a handful of Stalkers, young Ukrainians who trespass in The Chernobyl Exclusion Zone, for a week in a radioactive wasteland.
+I joined a handful of Stalkers, young Ukrainians who trespass in The Chernobyl Exclusion Zone, for a week in a radioactive hinterland.

-Contaminated by the worlds worst nuclear disaster, 2,600 square kilometers of farmland, forests and settlements in northern Ukraine have been evacuated and are now protected by rings of barbed wire and armed patrols.
+Contaminated by the world’s worst nuclear disaster, 2,600 square kilometres of farmland, forests and settlements in northern Ukraine have been evacuated and are now protected by rings of barbed wire and armed patrols.
 Radioactive fallout from fabled Reactor Number 4 soaked into the trees and will remain in the soil for generations.
 Habitation is forbidden and access strictly controlled, unless you know a way in.

 Shop Zines ︎︎︎